colab-nyuad/CrunchQA/README.md

        }
 ```

-***Maximum constraint*** is introduced to reflect key words as "top", "at most", "the highest" and etc. Maximum is always computed within a group and works in two settings:
+***Maximum constraint*** is introduced to reflect key words as "top", "at most", "the highest" and etc. Maximum is always computed within a group and works in two settings: grouping by the head entity and taking maximum by the column or first counting over edges and then selecting maximum.

-1. Grouping by the head entity and taking maximum by the column.
-Grouping by the head entity is the default setting so we just need to specify by which column the maximum need to be taken (constraint_chain: {"max": entity}).
+1. Grouping by the head entity is the default setting so we just need to specify by which column the maximum needs to be taken (constraint_chain: {"max": entity}).
 E.g, for the query asking which Software company raised the highest amount of money in its ipo, the question generator will group by "Software" (org_category) and select maximum among raised_price:
 ```json
     "max_constraint": {
      "org-org_ipo-ipo-raised_amount_usd-raised_price": {